blackcub3s/blackcub3s/README.md

 In my Master's degree I learnt Python and Machine learning models.
 I grew a lot of interest towards computer science and I decided to pursue a formal education in it by doing some subjects of the computer science Bachelors Degree in Universitat Politècnica de Catalunya.
 Currently I am finishing my web development applications degree ("Ciclo Formativo de Grado Superior" in "DAW"), as a faster road track to IT.

-In this GitHub profile I showcase my academic and professional experience across various programming domains, which mainly belong to the following areas and feature the following languages:
+In this GitHub profile I showcase my academic and professional experience across various programming domains, which mainly belong to the following categories and feature the following languages:

 - ⚙️ **Back-End Development:**  Spring Boot (JPA and Hibernate) and MySQL.
 - 📊 **Data Science & Machine Learning:** Python 3 and its scientific libraries (sklearn, numpy, scypy, matplotlib and Seaborn), webscrapping (selenium), Object Character Recognition (PIL) and network graphs (networkx).